angular/angular/aio/content/guide/docs-style-guide.md

 </code-example>

-#### Standalone images
+#### Standalone Images

 Some images should stand alone from the text.
 You do this by wrapping the img tag in a figure tag.
 This causes the image to get additional styling, such as a rounded border and shadow.
 The text will not flow around this image but will stop before the image and start again afterword.
 For example:

 <code-example language="html">Some paragraph preceding the image.
 &lt;figure&gt;